Project Staff

 Former Staff

-Marissa graduated in 2022 with a double major in International and Global Studies and Politics as well as a double minor in Legal Studies and African & African American Studies.
-She joined the Western Jihadism Project as a research assistant in the late fall of 2020 and continued through the Spring of 2021.
-She was greatly interested in the ways female jihadists recruit other women to foreign fight.
-Outside of the lab, Marissa was a coordinator for an after-school tutoring program for middle school students in Waltham as well as a front desk associate for the Hiatt Career Center.
+Marissa graduated in 2022 with a double major in international and global studies and politics as well as a double minor in legal studies and African & African American studies.
+She joined the Western Jihadism Project as a research assistant in late 2020 and continued through spring 2021.
+She was greatly interested in the ways female jihadists recruit women to foreign fight.
+Outside of the lab, Marissa was a coordinator for an after-school tutoring program for middle school students in Waltham as well as a front-desk associate for the Hiatt Career Center.

 Maya Walborsky